 The look of your BBL will be affected by significant fluctuations in body weight.
 A weight loss of up to 10% of your total body weight should not negatively impact your results when performed by an experienced surgeon.

 It would be best to embrace exercise and healthy eating habits once you are medically cleared to do so, regardless of whether you lose weight.

 It is also possible for life plans to change over time.
 As a result of your BBL, you may gain weight unexpectedly or even become pregnant.

-Do not hesitate to ask your surgeon for advice even if some time has passed since your last visit.
-You may need to have minor corrective procedures or adjustments to retain your results.
+Do not hesitate to ask your surgeon for advice, even if some time has passed since your last visit.
+You may need minor corrective procedures or adjustments to retain your results.

 BBLs may seem like an easy and quick way to modify your body.
 There is, however, a level of commitment involved with all surgical procedures.
-It can take a long time to recover.
-It can take years for you to fully recover from a "minimally invasive" operation if you need follow-up procedures.
+It can take a long time to recover, and it can take years to fully recover from a "minimally invasive" operation if you need follow-up procedures.